 - The domestic economy has started to gradually recover from the impact of the COVID-19 pandemic which slowed down industrial activities and bought various businesses to a halt.
 Despite steady increase in the rate of vaccinations, the country is experiencing a fourth wave of the pandemic which could hinder economic activity. - The economic recovery is exhibited by the GDP growth of ~3.9% during FY21 (based on provisional figures).
 Among the contributors of GDP growth is industrial activity which has picked up in various sectors with the Large Scale Manufacturing Industries output increasing ~15% YoY during FY21. - The government's increased Federal PSDP budget for FY22 at PKR~900bln as compared to PKR~650bln in the previous year is likely to boost demand for those machinery segments, such as pumps and valves, which receive significant demand from various government departments and projects. - Moreover, the government has introduced incentives for various sectors such as the construction sector, the technology sector as well as export oriented sectors which are likely to boost investments and thus increase demand for machinery.
 In addition, the introduction of Temporary Economic Refinance Facility (TERF) at discounted rates for the purpose of investments and BMR activities is also likely to have a positive impact on demand for machinery. - The decision taken by the State Bank of Pakistan (SBP) to lower the policy rate by 625bps to 7% in the last quarter of FY20 has lowered the finance costs for the sector.
-However, the policy rate has recently been increased to 8.75% and further increase may take place in future. - Despite the government of Pakistan's efforts to boost economic activity in various sectors and increase import substitution, the country's dependence on imported machinery is expected to remain high in the medium to long-term due to lack of technological development, financial resources and R&D.
+Moreover, the interest rate is also not expected to witness any major hike in the short-term. - Despite the government of Pakistan's efforts to boost economic activity in various sectors and increase import substitution, the country's dependence on imported machinery is expected to remain high in the medium to long-term due to lack of technological development, financial resources and R&D.